stacks-network/stacks-core/sip/sip-007-stacking-consensus.md

 broadcast during the prepare phase, but must be included before the prepare phase finishes.

-These signed messages are valid for at most 4000 Bitcoin blocks (4 reward cycles, or ~1 month).
-If the signed message specifies a lockup period `x` less than 4000 blocks, then the signed message is only valid for Stacking participation for `floor(x / 1000)` reward cycles.
+These signed messages are valid for at most 12000 Bitcoin blocks (12 reward cycles, or ~3 month).
+If the signed message specifies a lockup period `x` less than 12000 blocks, then the signed message is only valid for Stacking participation for `floor(x / 1000)` reward cycles (the minimum participation length is one cycle: 1000 blocks).

 # Anchor Blocks and Reward Consensus